bourilkov/UFDimuAnalysisInitial/README.md

 source $PWD/config/env.sh
 ```

-For the latest combine you may have to
+For the latest combine you may have to edit Modeling/combine/generate_precombine.py and change setPhysicsModelParameters to setParameters and change nuisancesToFreeze to freezeParameters.
-in Modeling/combine/generate_precombine.py
-change setPhysicsModelParameters to setParameterschange
-change nuisancesToFreeze to freezeParameters

 Before running the code always source the setup.sh file.
 Make sure to replace my directory paths with your paths for your limit setting library path and your higgs combine cmssw src path.